frankrichardhall/T3rn-Executor-bot/README.md

-# T3RN T1RN BOT
+# T3RN Executor Bot
-T3RN T1RN Incentivized Testnet.
-A bot for automating transactions and bridging assets on the t3rn network.
+T3RN Incentivized Testnet.
+A bot for automating install executor or node validator on the t3rn network.

 ## Usage